jobial-io/scase/README.md

 * Purely functional, from top to bottom, but without the need to understand or directly depend on any of the complicated FP constructs

-On top of this, **Scase** does not force you to use any "convention" in how you model your messages or correlate requests to responses.
-It comes with sensible defaults and support for common styles, but all this is pluggable and easy to customize.
+Additionally, **Scase** does not force you to use a specific "convention" when it comes to modelling your messages or correlating request and response types.
+It comes with sensible defaults and support for common styles, but all of these are pluggable and easy to customize.

+## An example